roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-views.md

 - **System view** - As a system administrator or system customizer, you can edit system views.
 System views are special views the application depends on, which exist for system tables or are automatically created when you create custom tables.
 These views have specific purposes and some additional capabilities.
 - **Public view** - Public views are general purpose views that you can customize as you see fit.
 They are important because all app users get to see and are available in the view selector.
 It is possible to use them in sub-grids in a form or as a list in a dashboard.

-## The purpose of views
+## Views within model-driven apps

-A drop-down list of views is frequently displayed in the application so that people have options for different views of the data.
+Users may wish to see data in relation to a table in a range of ways.
+A drop-down list of views is frequently displayed in the application so these can be selected.

 :::image type="content" source="media/my-views.png" alt-text="My Views in a model-driven app":::